 Of course, both!
 But the tactics required for each are very different.

 We’re not going to convince anybody to stay by turning ourselves into a second-rate derivative version of what people can easily get directly overseas.

 And, those we need to attract are more usefully qualified immigrants, hungry for future success, than billionaires wanting a comfortable retirement playground.
 A much more interesting question is: why don’t we currently welcome more of them?

-Pre-Covid this got to the ridiculous situation where government agencies were paying for successful investors to visit New Zealand to sprinkle some of their magic dust on us.
+Before the COVID-19 pandemic made this kind of travel impossible for a few years, it got to the ridiculous situation where government agencies were paying for successful investors to visit New Zealand to sprinkle some of their magic dust on us.
 In my opinion, when high-net-worth folks from overseas are so excited about visiting that we need to pay for their flights then we’ve likely misunderstood their enthusiasm.
-Hopefully that’s one thing we can consign to history after borders are reopened. ↩︎
+Hopefully that’s one thing we consign to history now borders are reopened. ↩︎

 Interesting to note, in the most recent stats I could find, from 2019, Israel reference the country of origin (73.8% from former USSR states) and education levels of immigrants (74.8% of them had 13 or more years of schooling), but don’t mention wealth at all. ↩︎